The Benefits of Employee Voice at Work

-Employee voice – “ensuring that everyone working in an organisation is able to talk or write about what they see as important”.
+Employee voice – “ensuring that everyone working in an organization is able to talk or write about what they see as important”.
 A vital enabler for business performance.

-Here are my top ten reasons for why, and how we should encourage every employee to add their voice to an organisation:
+Here are my top ten reasons for why, and how we should encourage every employee to add their voice to an organization: